 Romance your health with Rosa rugosa.
-The seed pod of the rose — also known as Rose Hips, Chinese Rose, Maikaika, Eglantine Gall, Rosa Gallica, Bud of Chi, Japanese Rose Flower, Rosae rugosae Flos, and Tomato Rose — is a valuable source of Vitamin C. It contains unique polysaccaride-peptides that can help the body maintain a healthy balance.
+The seed pod of the rose — also known as Rose Hips, Chinese Rose, Maikaika, Eglantine Gall, Rosa Gallica, Bud of Chi, Japanese Rose Flower, Rosae rugosae Flos, and Tomato Rose — is a valuable source of natural Vitamin C. It contains unique polysaccaride-peptides that can help the body maintain a healthy balance.

 Rosa rugosa is native to northern China, Korea, and Japan.
 It is a bristly, prickly, sprawling, suckering shrub rose that typically grows in a rounded form to 4-6′ tall and just as wide.
 Unless restrained, it will over time spread to form dense thickets.
 It has fragrant flowers that are rose pink to white and up to 3 1/4″ across.
 Its petals, flower buds and hips are commonly consumed for production of jams, teas, pies, juices and beverages.

 In traditional medicine systems, Rosa rugosa tea has been used to reduce swelling, strengthen the spleen, relieve the depressed liver, and promote healthy blood circulation.
 It has also been used to heal wounds faster, prevent ulcers, improve eyesight, and promote heart health.

 Rosa rugosa extract is rich in bioflavonoids, polyphenols, and peptides.
 Our Rosa rugosa extract, standardized to 20% vitamin C content, can help reduce the symptoms and duration of colds and flu.
 Studies have shown that it has powerful antibacterial, anti-retroviral, and inflammation-reducing activity.
 It can relax and calm colic.
 Its antioxidant active ingredients can help purify the body from the inside, which can improve the appearance of the skin in general and help regulate the imbalances that cause acne.